 If you’re fan of Cuban coffee, be sure to check out our complete list of the best Cuban coffee on the market!

 Why Is Café Bustelo So Good?

 The real question is, what is the best part about Café Bustelo?
 Well, it all boils down to its super smooth taste and the super high caffeine content.

 I am a firm believer that the coffee you grew up drinking is the kind of coffee you’ll love most of your life.
-And if you grew up drinking heavy, dark roast coffee or espresso, little else compares.
+And if you grew up drinking heavy, dark roast coffee like French Press or espresso, little else compares.
 Cafe Bustelo is good because it’s convenient and nostalgic, with a smooth espresso-style taste that’s difficult to mess up.

 The texture and richness of Cafe Bustelo are unique.
 If you look at a range of instant coffee, you’ll notice Bustelo is super fine for espresso.

 This often results in a muddy mouthfeel that gives the coffee its heavy body, and produces the familiar layer of foamy crema.
 It’s the closest thing to espresso texture you can make at home without an actual espresso machine.

 Bustelo also stands up well to cream and sugar.
 If you’re not a black-coffee person, a bit of cream won’t diminish the smooth flavor profile of Bustelo.